 Under the guidance of a personal mentor, each student will undertake a journey from an initially narrow disciplinary focus to a point where they are fully equipped for a career within industry or academia.
 This will involve developing interdisciplinary skills in the human-centred design of ubiquitous computing as well as transferable skills in research, innovation and appreciation of societal impact.

-Our Centre for Doctoral Training Programme comprises three core elements: a taught programme, an internship and the research programme.
-The balance between the different elements evolves over time, but as an indication, the 2019 cohort are undertaking:
+Our Centre for Doctoral Training Programme comprises three core elements: a taught programme, a placement and the research programme.
+The balance between the different elements evolves over time, but as an indication, the 2020 cohort are undertaking:

 At the heart of the PhD will be an interdisciplinary research project.
 This will be grounded in a user-centred approach through the close involvement of industry partners.
 Each student will be guided by at least two supervisors from different disciplines.

 PhD research topics will be chosen during the first year of the programme, drawing on ideas and discussions involving the students, potential supervisors and external partners.
 This said, the following list offers a few illustrative research topics from previous cohorts that would fall under the overarching agenda of the centre:

 Our students have access to a wide variety of research facilities, established using over £4M of equipment funding over the past five years.
 These include a wireless applications test-bed across the city of Nottingham, a Galileo positioning test-bed that is part of the newly-funded GRACE centre, a collection of mobile devices and server infrastructure within the Mixed Reality Laboratory, and a series of vehicle simulators (car, train and motorcycle) within Engineering.

 Our taught programme addresses interdisciplinary and transferable skills in the following areas:

 Ubiquitous technologies: underlying manufacturing, medical, infrastructure, creative, business analytics, transportation, navigation, positioning, interface and advanced computing technologies.